Lucry01111/Lucry01111/README.md

 Subsequently, I decided to teach myself Python 🐍.
 This opened my eyes to the vast possibilities that programming offers and made me realize that I wanted to learn and master as many programming languages as possible.
 Since then, I’ve been dedicated to expanding my skills, exploring new languages and technologies with enthusiasm and curiosity 🚀.

-I am currently serving as the webmaster at the university association [@roma2lug](https://github.com/roma2lug)🐧
+I am currently serving as the Webmaster at the university association [@roma2lug](https://github.com/roma2lug)🐧

   ## 💻 Technical Skills